 Why we like Slack for remote team management: Slack is more than just an instant messenger for the workplace.
 Teams can hold “huddles” for quick audio-first communication through the Slack app, an alternative for when another video call isn’t necessary.

-Loom is a screen recording and messaging tool that allows managers to record and share video messages with a camera bubble easily.
+Loom is a screen recording and messaging tool that allows managers to record and share screen camera and audio easily.

 Loom is great for recording quick training videos or giving fast individual feedback.